I've been struggling with thinning hair and love to share what products work best for me.

 Rogaine is a brand name of Minoxidil that’s available in a variety of formulas for men and women.
 Other companies have their own version, such as Kirkland Signature (sold through Costco), which tend to be more budget-friendly.

-Minoxidil comes in liquid or foam formulas and is offered in either 2.5% or 5% strengths.
-If you decide to try this to re-grow your hair, consult with a doctor or pharmacist about what strength would work best for you.
+Minoxidil comes in liquid or foam formulas and is offered in either 2.5% or 5% strength.
+If you decide to try this to regrow your hair, consult with a doctor or pharmacist about what strength would work best for you.

-Though not a quick fix, many people have excellent re-growth results from Minoxidil.
-Keep in mind that once you start this medication, you’ll need to continue it in order of keep up your hair re-growth.
+Though not a quick fix, many people have excellent regrowth results from Minoxidil.
+Keep in mind that once you start this medication, you’ll need to continue it in order to keep up your hair regrowth.

 Where to Buy: Most local drugstores and pharmacies, Amazon.com, Costco.com, Drugstore.com